onlyjazz/flask-docs/flaskdata-api/docs/apiflows.md

 This API creates/updates site in FlaskData.

 ### /flask/study/create-update-flask-study-users
-This API create user if not exists and assigned users to study.
+This API creates user if not exists and assigned users to study.

-NOTE - This API delete the users that were assigned to this study and assigned the new users.
+NOTE - This API deletes the users that were assigned to this study and assigned the new users.

 ### /flask/subject/extract-study-event-data-to-CSV
-This API extract all study data (from FlaskForms) based on study id and download CSV files.
+This API extracts all study data (from FlaskForms) based on study id and download CSV files.

 ### /flask/crf/create-CRF-and-insert-data
-This API create CRF in existing event and insert data
+This API creates CRF in existing event and insert data

-Example - Create a new AE (adverse event) CRF in existing event.
+Example - Creates a new AE (adverse event) CRF in existing event.

 ### /flask/crf/create-event-CRF-and-insert-data
-This API create event and CRF and insert data.
+This API creates event and CRF and inserts data.

-Example - Create a new Medication event with CRF and insert data.
+Example - Creates a new Medication event with CRF and inserts data.

 ### /flask/crf/get-CRF-data-ids
 This API returns subject's crf data Id (unique for each CRF) for specific crf name.

 ### /flask/crf/update-CRF-data
 This API updates CRF data by crf data id.

-### /flask/crf/create-CRF-and-insert-data
-This API Create CRF in existing event and insert data

 ## Use Cases